chesahkalu/azure_administrator/virtual_network.md

 1. `DNS Zone`: Start by creating a DNS zone, providing the `Domain name`, `subscription`, `resource group and location`.
 The DNS zone is the container for all the DNS records for a domain.
 You can create a DNS zone in Azure DNS by using the Azure portal, Azure PowerShell, or the Azure CLI.
 After you create a DNS zone, you can add DNS records to the zone.

+- The name of the zone must be unique within the resource group, and the zone must not exist already.
+Otherwise, the operation fails
+- Where multiple zones share the same name, each instance is assigned different name server addresses.
+Only one set of addresses can be configured with the domain name registrar.

 2. `Get the Name Servers`: After creating a DNS zone, you need to get the name servers for the zone.
 The name servers are the servers that host the DNS records for your domain.
 You need to provide these name servers to your domain registrar to delegate the domain to Azure DNS.
 You can get the name servers for a DNS zone in Azure DNS by using the Azure portal, Azure PowerShell, or the Azure CLI.

 3. `Update the Domain Registrar`: After getting the name servers for a DNS zone, you need to update the domain registrar with the name servers.
 The domain registrar is the company where you purchased the domain name.
 You need to provide the name servers to the domain registrar to delegate the domain to Azure DNS.
 After you update the domain registrar with the name servers, Azure DNS can host the DNS records for your domain.